ecemnsntcglu/NetflixClone/README.md

-# 🍿 Netflix Clone: Smart Entertainment Streaming Platform
+# 🍿 Cherryflix: Smart Entertainment Streaming Platform

 Netflix Clone is an interactive media discovery platform that focuses on content exploration through high-quality trailers and social engagement.
 It digitizes the "what to watch next" process by combining official previews with a robust community-driven feedback system.